Cisco AMP Threat Grid – Cloud and Cisco Umbrella Integration Overview

 Next, in the Policy wizard, add a security setting to the policy you're editing:

 - Navigate to Policies > Policy List.

-- In the Security Settings to enforce pull-down, select a security setting that includes the Block for AMP Threat Grid setting.
+- In the Security Settings pull-down, select a security setting that includes the Cisco Amp Threat Grid setting.

 Reporting on AMP Threat Grid Security Events

-Note: If Threat Grid integration is disabled, it will not appear in the Security Categories filter.
+Note: If Cisco AMP Threat Grrid integration is disabled, it will not appear in the Security Categories filter.

 The Umbrella Admin Audit log includes events from the AMP Threat Grid dashboard as it adds domains to the destination list.
 A user named “Cisco AMP Threat Grid Domain List”, which is also branded with the Cisco logo, generates the events.
 These events include the domain that was added and the time when it was added.

 Clicking the Admin Audit Log entry expands it to show details, including the specific domain that was added: